OpenOmics/scribble/scripts/BedFile_Analyses/README.md

 > To create an IGV batch script from a bed file or bed-like file that will allow an semi-automated creation of snapshots across a genome.
 Just run this script, open IGV, load the proper tracks and format them as you chose and then run the batch script to get a folder of pngs named by snapshop region.

+#### overlapDifferenceStat.R
+> Have two peak files and want to see if one of them overlaps a feature type of interest (like promoters) more often than the other?
+And determine if the difference is significant?
+That's what this script is for.
+You can also add flanks to the features of interest to see if one of the files is more likely to be within a certain distance of the features of interest.